 Gypsy Village Support

+They typically live in poverty-stricken ghetto-like villages adjacent to Ukrainian towns or cities.
+Their culture encourages young people to get married at age 14, have children, and repeat the cycle of poverty they were born into.
 Living in segregated villages, thousands of Gypsies lack access to safe, clean water.
 Women and children are often walking up to two kilometers to reach a water source, which often carries diseases.

-YOUR SUPPORT will help transform Gypsy villages in practical and effective ways through:
+YOUR support will help transform Gypsy villages in practical and effective ways through:

 - Medical-dental care

 - Water wells construction